Save money and earn your degrees quicker by participating in one of Drake Law School's joint degree programs.

 Download the Guidelines and Policies for Joint Degree Programs.

 Students considering careers in commercial or corporate law find this option useful.
 Both degrees can be completed in six semesters and two summers.
-The program is administered jointly by Drake Law School and Drake’s College of Business and Public Administration.
+The program is administered jointly by Drake Law School and Drake’s Zimpleman College of Business.

-This program, also administered cooperatively by Drake Law School and Drake’ s College of Business and Public Administration, combines legal studies with a multi-disciplinary professional education in public management and policy.
+This program, also administered cooperatively by Drake Law School and Drake’ s Zimpleman College of Business, combines legal studies with a multi-disciplinary professional education in public management and policy.
 This program can be completed in six semesters and two summers.

 This program is administered by Drake Law School in cooperation with Iowa State University's Department of Political Science.
 This combination of studies provides students with a firm understanding of law as well as the theories, concepts, and tools of sophisticated political analysis that position them for a wide variety of career options.